DLR-SC/ESID/README.md

 # ESID - Epidemiological Scenarios for Infectious Diseases
 > 📘 **Abstract**
 > ESID is a visual analytics tool to visualize and compare scenarios of infectious disease propagation developed at the [German Aerospace Center (DLR)](https://www.dlr.de/).
-> It allows displaying historical data, as well as analyzing simulation results of pandemics.
+> It allows displaying historical data, as well as analyzing simulation results of pandemic scenarios in multiple, connected views across spatial and temproal domains.

 ## Table of Contents